If household technologies were royalty, your boiler would be king. Especially at this chilly time of year.

 Unless you’re a Corgi-registered engineer, it’s the only thing you can personally do to upkeep its maintenance.
 These services will ensure the boiler is safe and will indicate the need for repairs before any issues become expensive to solve.

 The jury is still out on boiler insurance cover.
-It usually costs around £100 a year, and if you don’t have savings to pay for repairs when you need them, it might be a worthwhile investment.
+A basic policy can be as cheap as £5 a month for the first year, and if you don’t have savings to pay for repairs when you need them, it might be a worthwhile investment.

-Some packages, such as Npower’s (£15.50 a month), include an annual service and check.
+Some packages can include an annual service and check too.
 However, there’ll usually be an excess to pay for any call-out, and the usual minefield of terms and conditions to navigate.

 Your home insurance policy may also have boiler cover in place already.